- LiveUniversity Life

 The portfolio may be a good option for you if you can answer "YES" to the following questions....

-If so, meet with one of our advisors to further discuss whether this is a good option for you!
+If so, meet with Karen Anderson, PLA Advisor (firstname.lastname@example.org) to further discuss whether this is a good option for you!